• 55All Colleges/Departments

 To book services from the CBBS, please login or create an account in Stratocore at https://ppms.us/uc/start/.

-CBS provides support for manuscript preparation, grant applications and other projects requiring biostatistics and bioinformatics support via several types of consulting:
+CBS provides support for manuscript preparation, grant applications and other projects requiring biostatistics and bioinformatics support via several types of consulting on the hourly fee-for-service basis:

-2. Short-Term Consultation.
+1. Short-Term Consultation.
 Short term consultation support is given for well-defined research projects where funds for fee-for-service charges have been secured.
-This service may also be used to secure biostatistical support for funded projects (grants, contracts) where the scope of work is small enough not to warrant the commitment of CBBS faculty on a percent time effort basis.

-5. Research Unit/Research Group Support.
+4. Research Unit/Research Group Support.
 CBBS faculty can provide biostatistics and bioinformatics support for whole research groups and academic units.
 Such arrangements may cover biostatistical, bioinformatics as well as educational needs of faculty, research staff and students collaborating research unit.
-Such support can be provided on a percent effort basis.

-6. Research Central Initiated Projects.
+5. Research Central Initiated Projects.
 We also provide biostatistics and bioinformatics support to investigators who are CCTST members and request assistance through Research Central: the portal for intake of CCTST requests.
 The CCTST provides vouchers, upon approval of the application.
+The same hourly rates apply for CCTST supported support.
 Please contact the visit the CCTST website for more information.

 • Center for Health Informatics (CHI)